 - Thillana Contact: Sangam Hotel, SH 99A, Thanjavur, Tamil Nadu 613007

-Brihadishwara Temple: The Brihadishwara Temple, also known as Rajarajeswaram built by the Chola Kings a thousand years ago, is one of the oldest and greatest Shiva Temple of all times.
-The temple is the standing example for the power and glory of its builder, Rajaraja Chola, an erstwhile King.
-The temple tower of 216 feet is the tallest of its kind in the world.
-Also the main tower was constructed in such a way that its shadow will never fall on the ground.
-The temple is 1000 years old.
-A massive linga on the central pedestal is enshrined within the sanctuary.
-A stone altar carved with a lotus on the top has the Navagrahas carved on to the sides.
-Another small structure in the south-west corner of the enclosure houses a Ganesha image.
-A large Nandi sculpture constructed of blocks is constructed in the front(east) of the principal temple.
+Brihadishwara Temple: The Brihadishwara Temple, also popular as Rajarajeswaram built by the Chola Kings a thousand years ago, is one of the oldest and greatest Shiva Temple of all times.
+The temple is also the standing example for the power and glory of its builder, Rajaraja Chola, an erstwhile King.
 Dedicated to Lord Shiva, it is a 16 storey temple with a 66 m high monumental tower or vimana over the inner sanctum which can be visible for miles around.

 Thirunallar Temple: Sri Darbaraneswarar Temple is the abode of Lord Shani(Lord Saturn).
-The Temple is most famous to Lord Shaneeswarar(Saneeswaran in Tamil).
-It is one of the 9 Navagrahas(Nine Planets).
-The main deities of the shrine are Lord Shiva and his consort Goddess Paravathi Devi and Lord Shani Bhagawan.
-As per the history of the temple, the great King Nala of Puranic fame was relieved of the affliction of Lord Saturn or Lord Saneeswaran after worshipping the Lord consecrated in this temple.Whoever visits this temple and prays before Lord Saneeswaran is believed to have been relieved of all the curses and sufferings and get the blessings of Lord for a happy and prosperous life.
+The Temple is also most famous to Lord Shaneeswarar(Saneeswaran in Tamil).
+Moreover, it is one of the 9 Navagrahas(Nine Planets).
+Also, the main deities of the shrine are Lord Shiva and his consort Goddess Paravathi Devi and Lord Shani Bhagawan.